tcl-mirror/tclral/src/README.txt

+========= ral 0.8 =========
+Version 0.8 is a complete refactoring and rewrite of the extension.
+The source has been split among many files and there was a concerted attempt to have an internal "C" API separated from the Tcl portions.
+The biggest new feature is support for referential integrity constraints.
+Support for virtual relvars (i.e. views) has been removed, but may come back later when whole area is better understood.

 ========= ral 0.7 =========
 Organization of the source code did not change in this version.
 It is still a single (albeit rather large) "C" file.
 The "relformat" utility is also still